Resources for businesses who wish to sell their products or services to the University of Wisconsin-Madison.

 A list of all statewide contracts is available on the State of Wisconsin Procurement Contracts site, also known as VendorNet.

-- When registering you must know the various NIGP commodity codes that are applicable to the items your company can provide.
+- Registering requires you know the various NIGP commodity codes applicable to the items your company can provide.

-- When a bid is posted for that commodity code you’ll get an automatic e-mail alert that the bid has been posted and you can then bid on the item/contract.
+- When a bid is posted for that commodity code, you’ll get an automatic e-mail alert about the posting and you can then bid on the item/contract.

 Review the Wisconsin Public Notice website

-The state maintains a Public Notice website which lists available bid opportunities.
-This service provides links to Vendornet bid announcements.
+The state maintains a public notices website (publicnotices.wi.gov) which lists available bid opportunities.
+This service provides links to VendorNet bid announcements.

 Know UW-Madison purchasing procedure